 So I might be serious, but never too serious.

-I have been climbing for 3.5 years.
+I have been climbing for about four years.
 I started in college to stave off the summertime sadness of being an avid skier.
 Now, I can’t really decide which sport I like better.
 I really love climbing.